 The delay threatens to rob CME of a key avenue for future growth and, some argue, much-needed protection for its booming rate-futures franchise.

 If they can really get a decent portion of the market for interest rate swaps, which at the moment it seems like they have an upper hand in the United States, it can be a decent uptick to both their revenues and their earnings, said Michael Wong, a Chicago-based analyst at Morningstar.
 It would also allow them to hold back competitors.

-    CME, the biggest operator of U.S. futures exchanges, has so far had little trouble fending off its two main rivals in rate futures, two-year-old ELX Futures LP and NYSE Euronext's U.S. futures exchange.
-Together, they handled just under 2 percent of CME's rate-contract volume in June.
+CME, the biggest operator of U.S. futures exchanges, has so far had little trouble fending off its two main rivals in rate futures, two-year-old ELX Futures LP and NYSE Euronext's

 More worrisome, analysts say, are inroads by NYSE through its co-owned clearinghouse, New York Portfolio Clearing, where rate-futures contracts opened at NYSE's exchange are guaranteed.
 In just four months, NYPC has built its share of open interest in U.S. short-term rate-futures to 6 percent.
 CME controls nearly all the rest.

 What is kind of scary is if NYPC ever hits a hockey stick inflection point, Wong said.
 Then you will see 25 percent of CME revenues up for grabs.